solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 minikube delete
 ```

-## Appendix - Use a remote JWKS server.
+## Appendix - Use a Remote JWKS Server

 Let's demonstrate how to use an external JWKS server.
 We will demonstrate creating a private key
 and signing a custom JWT that we will create.
 We will use `openssl` to create a key to sign with and